a-kbd/g29_assignment3/report.md

 >We used Lizard which put the most complex functions as follows.

 >The functions are: MyAtoi, LongDivision, CRCAlgorithm, BinaryTree, BinaryTree, RegexMatching, MaximumMinimumWindow, RedBlackBST, ValidParentheses.

+Everyone got the same result when running Lizard, doing the manual calculation we got results that were a bit different, see below:

 ### **Manual calculation of the complexity**